ypyogeshpatil07/springboot-rest-ebi-test/README.md

 #### Running the application
 First build the application (refer to above section).
 Once the application has successfully built,

-* Start the PostgreSQL using `docker-compose up -d db`
+* Open Docker Quickstart Terminal and type command `docker-compose up -d db`
 * Once the database container is up and running, Start the application container using `docker-compose up person-service`